St Edmund Hall, Oxford: Lollardism

-William Taylor

 The Hall's reformist activities caught the attention of Archbishop Thomas Arundel who opposed Lollardism.
 Arundel witnessed a sermon given by Principal William Taylor at St Paul's Cross in 1406 or 1407 and summoned him.
 However, Taylor failed to appear and was subsequently excommunicated for contumacy.
 Following his excommunication, Taylor embarked on a career as a Lollard preacher.
 In 1419/20 Archbishop Chichele absolved Taylor after he confessed to preaching whilst excommunicated.
 However, he was arrested soon thereafter for espousing unorthodox opinions in Bristol's Holy Trinity Church.
 Subsequently, Taylor was declared a relapsed heretic, handed over to the secular courts and burnt at the stake.

-Peter Payne

 Taylor's successor Peter Payne, also a Lollard, continued supporting Wycliffe's opinions.
 It is believed that Payne was partly converted to Lollardism by John Purvey, one of Wycliffe's original supporters.
 Purvey advocated for vernacular translations of the Bible, and compelled Payne to defend Wycliffe's translations of the scriptures.
 Payne drew hostility from Oxford's friars after allegedly purloining the University's common seal and using it to seal a letter sent to the ecclesiastical reformer Jan Hus in Prague.
 His letter claimed that Oxford and all of England barring the friars shared the same views that Hus's supporters (the Hussites) shared in Prague.
 The letter also commended Wycliffe's life and teachings and because he sealed it with the University's seal the Hussites accepted it as genuine.

 Arundel deemed the college's activities dangerous enough to warrant an intervention and suppression.
 Arundel began by banning Oxford's schools from using Wycliffe's texts unless approved by a committee and ordered that all of Oxford's principals make monthly inquiries to make sure their scholars' views were orthodox.
 Next, he ordered each committee to go through Wycliffe's writings and draw up a list of errors and heresys which he presented to the King.
 The King wrote to the university ordering that anyone holding reformist opinions be placed in prison.
 Payne fled the country after he left Oxford in 1412.